 If we continue to grow as forecast, the current treatment plant may reach capacity on peak days sometime this decade.
 Levin can store less than a day's worth of treated water at peak use (approx. 12,000m3), well below the recommended three days.
 We need to store water for use during a storm, a burst pipe, fire or earthquake.
-A note that this is separate and in addition to the Poads Road water supply reservoir.
+This is separate and in addition to the Poads Road water supply reservoir.